javafadu/Spring_Boot_Car_Rental_Back-end_Project-Sample/ReadMe.md

-This is a Back-end Project developed on Spring Boot, Spring Framework.
+This is a Back-end Project developed on Spring Boot, Spring Framework.<br>
-Used jwtoken as authentication
+Used jwtoken as authentication<br>
 There are user roles for authorization.